Upcoming Important Events

 Public comments are due soon on several proposed major projects that affect our rural area.
 For information on each of these major projects, please see our Current Issues box on this website and click on the topic you would like to review — including Reserve Silica, Asphalt Facility, Franchise Compensation Rulemaking, Solid Waste Plan Update, and the PSRC Regional Transportation Plan.

 Comments on Reserve Silica Corporation’s Remedial Investigation (RI) Report (site south of Ravensdale towards Black Diamond) regarding site clean up of materials under MTCA are to be submitted to the Department of Ecology in January 2018 (specific date has not been specified, but the earlier in January the better).
 Also, subsequent reports and proposed remedial orders will be made available for public review and comment, and any proposed rezone and/or development proposals will be posted on our website.
+The Department has an ongoing public participation initiative and invites area residents and other concerned individuals to submit comments on the MTCA cleanup program for this site.
+Check this webpage and the Reserve Silica link in the Current Issues box for further information.

 Information regarding Lakeside Industries’ proposed SR 169 asphalt facility, including information relating to the County’s interim moratorium affecting projects along the Cedar River, will be posted on our website as such become available.